 To Tithe Or Not To Tithe: Is Tithing Still Required After The Resurrection?

-Tithing VS Giving
+Tithing Versus Giving

-Giving can be in any amount or in any percentage.
+Biblical New Testament giving is just what it sounds like.
+It can be in any amount or in any percentage.
 And the amount you give is totally voluntary.
 It’s a relational thing entirely between you and God.

 Scripture commands that we give.
 But each one of us must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.
+(2 Corinthians 9:7)

 Arguments for Tithing